Maradox/osmdroid-wiki/How-to-use-the-osmdroid-library.md

 mMapView.getOverlays().add(this.mScaleBarOverlay);
 ````

-## How to add the built in Minimap
+## How to add the built-in Minimap

 Note: do not use when rotation is enabled!